 There is a little catch with this verb, so read carefully.

-We form this tense using the 2nd form of the verb DO (i.e. DID).
-For the past simple tense, we don’t make any distinction between singular and plural, so we always use the verb DID for affirmative sentences.
+We form this tense using the 2nd form of the verb DO (i.e., DID).
+For the simple past tense, we don’t make any distinction between singular and plural, so we always use the verb DID for affirmative sentences.

 Negative sentences of the verb DO